Developing Your Intellectual Property

-Even if you don't have a large client base, if your workshop topic is in the right niche, you can still market it effectively to your contacts and other businesses that would benefit from attending.
-A small workshop of 100 attendees paying £100 each would generate £10,000 less room hire, refreshments and marketing expenses.
+Even if you don't have a large client base, if your webinar or workshop topic is in the right niche, you can still market it effectively to your social media contacts and other businesses that would benefit from attending.
+Webinar pricing is subjective but much more popular and practical during the pandemic.
+However, a small workshop of 100 attendees paying £100 each would generate £10,000 less room hire, refreshments and marketing expenses.

-When putting on any workshop or seminar consider getting it filmed or at least record the audio.
+A webinar should be recorded anyway by the service provider but if you are putting on a workshop or seminar consider getting it filmed or at least record the audio.
 If filmed you can take the voice sound track from the video file and create an audio product.
 Then get the audio product transcribed to create an eBook or report.
 You now have three products from one recording which can be the nucleus of a course you can license for others to sell.
 Another option is to sell the formats separately as products in their own right.